Lymphadenitis

 La Paz, MD, ES

-Teresa Del Rosal-Del Rosal Rabes practices in La Paz, Spain.
+Teresa Del Rosal-Del Rosal Rabes practices practicing medicine in La Paz, Spain.
 Ms. Del Rosal-Del Rosal Rabes is rated as an Elite expert by MediFind in the treatment of Lymphadenitis.
-Her top areas of expertise are Lymphadenitis, Cytomegalic Inclusion Disease, Congenital Cytomegalovirus, Cytomegalovirus Infection, and Bone Marrow Transplant.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Lymphadenitis, Cytomegalic Inclusion Disease, Congenital Cytomegalovirus, Cytomegalovirus Infection, and Bone Marrow Transplant.

 Learn about our expert tiers